Mary Dimmick Harrison: Biography

 Born in Honesdale, Pennsylvania, as Mary Scott Lord, she was the daughter of Russell Farnham Lord, chief engineer of the Delaware and Hudson Canal (later known as the Delaware and Hudson Railway), and his wife Elizabeth Mayhew Scott.

 On October 22, 1881, she married Walter Erskine Dimmick (July 4, 1856 – January 14, 1882), a son of the attorney-general of Pennsylvania, Samuel E. Dimmick, and brother of future Scranton mayor J. Benjamin Dimmick.
 He died three months after their marriage, leaving her a widow at age 23.
 A niece of Caroline Harrison, she in 1889 moved into the White House to serve as assistant to the First Lady.
 Sometime after Mrs. Harrison's death in 1892, the former president and Mrs. Dimmick fell in love and late in 1895 announced their engagement.

 At age 37, she married the former president, aged 62, on April 6, 1896, at St. Thomas Protestant Episcopal Church in New York City.
 Harrison's grown children from his first marriage, horrified at the news, did not attend the wedding.
-Harrison's vice president, Levi P. Morton, who by then governor of New York, and several former cabinet members were among the three dozen guests; former navy secretary Benjamin F. Tracy was best man.
+Harrison's vice president, Levi P. Morton, the then-governor of New York, and several former cabinet members were among the three dozen guests; former navy secretary Benjamin F. Tracy was best man.
 Without a honeymoon, the couple settled in Indianapolis.

 Together, the Harrisons had one daughter: